thomasbenjamin95/behaviorCloning/README.md

 to reduce overfitting both relu and dropout have been used.
 Then the model is flatten and fully connected until it reaches the with value 1.
 Adam optimizer is used as the algorithm since we do not want to tune the learning rates.
-The training model is split into validation mode l of sample by 20 percent.The number of epochs is 5.</P
+The training model is split into validation mode l of sample by 20 percent.The number of epochs is 5.</P>
+<h2>creation of the Training Set and Training Process</h2>